satspeedy/rentadrone-smarttracker-integration/README.md

 ### Update current host ip address in rentadrone project `docker-compose.infra.yml` file
 - Determine host ip address.
 E.g., with ipconfig/ifconfig. like 192.168.178.31
+- Switch to rentadrone project
 - Set host ip address as value for entry "KAFKA_ADVERTISED_LISTENERS" with key "LISTENER_EXT"

-### Update `secrets.json` file wit current host and guest ip addresses
+### Update `secrets.json` file with current host and guest ip addresses
 - Determine ip addresses and update `secrets.json`.
 E.g., with ipconfig/ifconfig. like  192.168.178.83
->**Note: This currently does not work with `bindings.yaml`, so the ip address must also be adjusted as a workaround in the `bindings.yaml` file.
+>**Note: This currently does not work with `bindings.yaml`, so the ip address must also be adjusted as a workaround in the `bindings.yaml` file.**

 ### Start sentry agent on host machine
 - Start Dapr Sentry